-How to Choose the Best Mac Personal Finance Software
+How to Choose the Best Mac Financial Software

-The top performers in our review are Quicken for Mac, the Gold Award winner; Moneydance, the Silver Award winner; and iBank 5, the Bronze Award winner.
-Here's more on choosing Mac personal finance software that meets your needs, along with detail on how we arrived at our ranking of 10 programs.
+The top performers in our review are Quicken for Mac, the Gold Award winner; Moneydance, the Silver Award winner; and Buxfer, the Bronze Award winner.
+Here's more on choosing Mac personal finance software that meets your needs, along with detail on how we arrived at our ranking of these 10 programs.